 - You can double-check that your template is printed to the correct scale by measuring the “test square” included with many printable templates.
 It’s usually a square inch, and you can use a ruler to make sure you’re right on target before you start snipping your fabric.

-Step 2 - Cutting the Template
+Step 2 - Cut the Template (Hint: Use Template Sheets)

 It’s go time.
 After you know for sure that you have printed your templates correctly, it’s time to cut them out!
 Feel free to use scissors or a ruler and rotary cutter to set those babies free.
 But make sure to…

-- Use paper scissors and NOT your fabric shears if you’re going the scissor route!
+- Use paper scissors and NOT your fabric scissors if you’re going the scissor route!
 Nothing is worse than dulling-up your fabric scissors with simple stuff like paper templates!
 They have an important job to do.
 Keep ‘em fresh and sharp.

 Note!
 If you will be using the same templates many times, I recommend getting vinyl template sheets.
 Simply trace your printed template onto the sheets and cut the shape out with NON-fabric scissors.
 I really like these non-stick vinyal sheets because the printed grid helps me stay accurate.